NC State implemented a new, online course evaluation system in spring 2007. Critical features of ClassEval include:

 - All courses in all terms, including distance education courses, are evaluated.
 There are a few exceptions.

-- A central office, Office of Institutional Research and Planning, coordinates administration and reporting.
+- A central office, Institutional Strategy and Analysis, coordinates administration and reporting.
 Only the staff person who creates the reports has access to the data.

 - Instructors and department heads receive standard reports.